 Sub frames may be joined.
 Rear frame may be moved in or reconstructed for rear tire and wheel tub clearance.
 Roll cage required in all vehicles per NHRA General Regulation 4:11.
 Vehicles must have current NHRA chassis inspection sticker.

-a.
+6. Drivetrain: a.
 Any transmission with a maximum of five forward speeds and reverse allowed.
 Trans brake permitted with automatic transmission.
 Clutchless units accepted.
 Must remain in conventional location determined by engine used.

 b.
 Rear End: Any rear end allowed, provided it was original equipment in an American production car.
 Aftermarket housings and axles, along with any gear ratio, are allowed.